vitaliybeinspired/react-data-visualizer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# IGNORE BELLOW INSTRUCTIONS; THEY ARE PLACEHOLDER
+# IGNORE BELOW INSTRUCTIONS; THEY ARE PLACEHOLDER

 To install simply run `npm install`